 Third step – allow the fermentation process to begin.

 Cover with a lid and place in a cool dark spot at room temperature.
-Since the fruit(s) or veggie(s) naturally floats to the top of honey, shake the jar daily to ensure they are coated in honey.
+Since the fruits naturally floats to the top of honey, shake the jar daily to ensure they are coated in honey.

 You will need to burp daily during the first two weeks of fermentation.
 First, loosen the lid on the jar so the gases can escape.
-Flip the jar once a day upside down to ensure all fruit(s) or veggie(s) are covered with honey.
+Flip the jar upside down once a day to ensure all ingredients are covered with honey.
 Before flipping, ensure you’ve fastened the lid tightly.
 Once you flip it back, loosen it once more for gasses to escape while fermenting.
-After a few days, bubbles will appear on top of the honey, and burping will gradually slow down.
-After the first few weeks, you will notice the produce now sinks below the honey (and is noticeably darker) and the need to stir or turn the jar is essentially over.
+After a few days, you will see the first signs of fermentation.
+Bubbles will appear on top of the honey, and burping will gradually slow down.
+After the first few weeks, you will notice the produce sinks below the honey (and is noticeably darker), and the need to stir or turn the jar is essentially over.

 Note: Some people speed up the fermentation process by adding a teaspoon of organic apple cider vinegar.